-When working remotely, be sure to shred or return to the office any confidential information printed at home or brought home.
+Additionally, when working remotely, protect CFC data from physical destruction, theft or inadvertent disclosure just as you would if present in the office.
+Be sure to shred or return to the office any confidential information printed at home or brought home.